400 sheets of paper

 The UI Employer Toolkit does not constitute legal advice.
 For legal questions and interpretations related to UI Law, please refer to the Colorado Revised Statutes (CRS), Articles 70-82 of Title 8, known as the Colorado Employment Security Act (CESA).

-In accordance with state electronic communication requirements, employers must register a UI employer account to report wages, pay premiums, respond to job separations, and manage their account in the Division’s online application known as MyUI Employer+.
+Employers can register a UI employer account to report wages, pay premiums, respond to job separations, and manage their account in the Division’s online application known as MyUI Employer+.

 Login to MyUI Employer+